QRTP — QR Transport Protocol

 Packets

-The total length of a packet is the stream's packet_size.
+The total length of an evaluated packet always matches the target stream's declared packet_size.

 // Wirehair: block_id | payload